Watch Our FREE Training

 (ARV x 0.7) - Repair Costs = Maximum Allowable Offer (MAO)

 The 70% rule should tell investors the maximum amount they can spend on a home while retaining worthwhile profit margins.
-However, It is worth noting that the 70% rule is far from perfect and should only serve as a guideline.
+However, it is worth noting that the 70% rule is far from perfect and should only serve as a guideline.
 Therefore, investors shouldn’t treat the 70% rule as gospel and instead should use it to complement a more extensive analysis.

 Additionally, the 70% rule will vary from market to market.
 While there are plenty of locations where this guideline provides investors with a good starting point, there are plenty more where the 70% rule isn’t enough.
 For example, investors may need to eclipse 85% of the ARV (minus repair costs) in more competitive markets.
 Of course, investors may have to spend more in competitive markets, but profit margins are likely high enough to support the increase.